 - Sites requiring heavy third-party integrations.
 Wix's app market has around 500 apps.
 If your business depends on specific tools not available in the Wix ecosystem, you will hit walls quickly.

 - Enterprise or high-traffic sites.
-Performance, customisation limits, and the lack of multi-site management tools make Wix unsuitable for enterprise use cases.
+Performance, customisation limits, and the lack of multi-site management tools make Wix unsuitable for most enterprise use cases.
+That said, Wix does offer a dedicated enterprise tier with custom pricing and SLAs; see our Wix Enterprise review for what it actually includes.

 How Wix Compares to Alternatives